codesanook/spreedly-3ds2-web-sample/README.md

 # Spreedly 3DS2 Web Sample

-This application is intended to demonstrait how to integrate Spreedly 3DS 2 based flows.
-To use it you'll need to make sure that you have a Spreedly environment setup along with a Spreedly test gateway setup.
+This application is intended to demonstrate how to integrate Spreedly 3DS 2 based flows.
+To use it, you'll need to make sure that you have a Spreedly environment setup along with a Spreedly test gateway (see [Getting Started](https://docs.spreedly.com/basics/credentials/) for more info).
 There are two parts to this application - a frontend application and a backend application.
 The frontend application is where most of the integration work happens.
 There are a couple of fields that you'll need to expose from your backend to your frontend to complete the process throughout the transaction process.
 You can find more information on the [3DS 2 Web based guide](https://docs.spreedly.com/guides/3dsecure2/).

 ## Getting started

 ### Backend

-The backend application is written in ruby on rails.
-You'll need to have ruby installed and you'll need to run `bundle install` in the `backend/` folder.
+The backend application is written in Ruby on Rails.
+You'll need to have Ruby installed and you'll need to run `bundle install` in the `backend/` folder.
 You'll also need to copy the `.env.example` file to `.env` and change environment variables to match your environment key and secret along with the test gateway token.
-Spreedly also needs to be able to reach the backend project (rails application) from the public internet.
+Spreedly also needs to be able to reach the backend project (Rails application) from the public internet.
 To do that there is a `BACKEND_HOST` environment variable in the `.env` file that you'll need to set to do so. *note* A good tool for exposing development environments via a tunnel is https://ngrok.com/.

 #### Backend Quickstart Checklist

-- [ ] have ruby installed
+- [ ] have Ruby installed
 - [ ] bundle install in `backend`
 - [ ] create a tunnel using ngrok (or something like it)
 - [ ] copy `.env.example` to `.env`